 Build A Website

 Your website is going to be the gateway to your business and will be your chance to make a great first impression.

 My preferred route is to use the Schema theme for WordPress by MyThemeShop because these guys know how to turn out speed optimised, SEO ready, responsive themes.

 I get all my hosting done with WPX Hosting where I only moved to in June 2018.
 Can’t quite believe I didn’t move sooner, never any downtime, unbelievably fast and customer support that’s is pretty much unbeatable.

 Whichever theme and hosting provider you choose, you have to make sure that your website is fast and mobile friendly, if it isn’t either of these things you will be on the back foot when trying to rank in search.

 Do not get bogged down spending weeks and weeks building out your website before launching it.

-Get a few pages of good quality, core content up, and get it launched.
-You will need to continue building it out once it’s been launched anyway.
+Get a few pages of outstanding quality, core content up, and get it launched.
+You can then continue building out your site with additional quality content related to your initial core pages.